-Participation is crucial for this class.
+Participation and attendance are crucial for this class.
 I expect all students to engage with the course material and with one another.
 Our class is a community, and we are most successful when we work together toward a common goal.
-Although this class occurs online, ATTENDANCE IS REQUIRED.
-I take attendance each week, and to be considered "present" students must ATTEMPT at least one assignment for the week.
-This does not mean you have to get a good grade.
-As long as you submit an assignment, I will count you "present."
-Weekly attendance grades appear in the grade book, which counts as completion grades.
-Your "Participation/Attendance" average is the average of these grades.
+I take attendance each week, and to be considered "present" students must attend class and participate.
+This does not mean you have to answer every question-you might take notes during lecture or listen and respond to your peers during a group exercise.
+Weekly attendance grades appear in Brightspace, and the "Participation/Attendance AVG" averages these grades.